Charges held against Wisconsin man in Bedford County shooting; local man says TV portrayal of 'protestors' prompted him to grab shotgun and confront BLM marchers

 Zinn said some recordings showed Myers advancing onto the road in the area where the group gathered.

-But Zinn said the video – Facebook Live recordings posted by the Milwaukee marchers – also provided evidence that the 9 mm was fired toward Myers a fraction of a second before the man fired back.
+But Zinn said the video – Facebook Live recordings posted by the Milwaukee marchers – also provided evidence that the 9 mm pistol was fired toward Myers a fraction of a second before Thurman fired back.

 Police who arrived on the scene found the 9 mm handgun discarded on the road when they arrived.
 One bullet traveled through the residential garage beside Elmer Myers’ home, Zinn said.

-Jenkins sought to have the defiant trespass charge dismissed, saying no proof was offered to support the charge.
+Jenkins sought to have the defiant trespass charge against Thurman dismissed, saying no proof was offered to support the charge.

 But Childers-Potts countered that her office’s burden at the preliminary level is solely to show a case can be made that the crimes were committed.